 Garbage Pilot Programs

 Two garbage pilot programs were completed in several Okotoks neighbourhoods from June to September 2018.
-A report was presented to Council in early 2019& and the results are now available.
+A report was presented to Council in early 2019.

 Read the Report to Council (Pages 23 - 26) from the January 21, 2019 Council Report.